RandomComputerUser/FancyLighting/README.md

 - Increased the max vibrance boost to 15 (from 10)
 - Changed the bloom strength scale and increased its default and maximum values
 - Increased the max sky brightness boost to 15 (from 10)
-- Created two new configs: "Compatibility Settings" and "Developer Settings"
+- Created two new configs: *Compatibility Settings* and *Developer Settings*
-- Some settings from the "Preferences" config have been moved to the new configs
+- Some settings from the *Preferences* config have been moved to the new configs
-- Added tooltip lines to settings that have a high impact on performance
+- Added tooltip lines to settings that have a major effect on performance
-- Made other UI tweaks to the configs
+- Made other improvements to settings tooltips
+- Rearranged and renamed some settings
 - Added a setting to disable frame timing optimizations used by the Fancy Lighting Engine
 - Added a setting to disable dithering
 - Fixed some graphical glitches that occurred when the mod was disabled when tModLoader was launched and then later enabled